 It was pouring rain, so we didn’t stop, which disappointed me.
 However, on a return trip to Ireland in 2017, we drove to Killorglin to see what we missed.
 Don’t bother!
 It’s a modernized business town on the river, but lacks any of the character of Killarney, Kenmare or Sneem.
 The town does hold the Puck Fair every August, which is a festival centered around the crowning of King Puck, a wild goat.

 For the next several hours, we drove the Ring, stopping at a few beaches, including Rossbeigh (slight detour off the N70 Ring of Kerry Road), which has gorgeous views on a nice day.
 We made quite a memory though, as the rain was driving sideways in near gale force winds.
 Refusing to miss a stop on account of that, my dad and I jumped out of the car and ran towards the beach.

 The winds were so strong we literally couldn’t even get onto the sand!

 Eventually the rain stopped and the clouds rolled away to reveal amazing scenery.
 I took countless photos of the cliff sides, ocean views, and waterfalls tumbling down the mountainside right by the road, too many to bore you.
 Here are a few, but go see it for yourself!

 One of the Ring highlights is the Dark Sky Reserve.
-There are only 13 Dark Sky Reserves in the world, places where the sky & star quality are stunning, protected from air and light pollution.
+There are few Dark Sky Reserves in the world, places where the sky & star quality are stunning, protected from air and light pollution.